【Japanese Cuisine】Unveiling Japan's Five Signature Rice Dishes, including Tokyo's Fukagawa Meshi

 Osaka Prefecture, Namba "Kayaku Meshi"

-Kayaku Meshi
+Kayaku meshi

 Originating in Namba, Osaka Prefecture, "Kayaku Meshi" is a type of "takikomi gohan", a dish where rice is cooked with various ingredients.
 In Osaka, this dish is fondly known as "Kayaku Meshi" or "Kayaku Gohan", deeply ingrained as a staple of everyday cuisine.
 Its popularity in Osaka stems from its versatility – it can be enjoyed just as deliciously cold as it is hot, and it's a complete meal on its own, eliminating the need for additional side dishes.
 This practicality resonates with the resourceful nature of Osakan culture, where utilising leftover vegetables to create a flavourful dish is highly valued.